aarongustafson/jekyll-webmention_io/README.md

 * `webmention__source` - The webmention permalink (`a`)
 * `webmentions__not-found` - The "no results" message (`p`)

-Note: Webmentions are cached to the `.webmention-cache` directory in a file named `received_webmentions.yml`.
+Note: Webmentions are cached to the `.cache` directory in a file named `webmentions_received.yml`.
 If you are unhappy with how a webmention is displayed, you can alter the HTML in this file, but be careful, the file must remain valid YAML.
 But if you botch things, you can always delete the file and the webmentions will be re-cached.

 ## JavaScript (optional)